Skip to main content

 BASICS

-The herniation or superior dislocation of abdominal organs or portions thereof through the esophageal hiatus of the diaphragm into the thoracic cavity.
+The herniation or superior displacement of abdominal organs through the esophageal hiatus of the diaphragm into the thoracic cavity.

 DESCRIPTION